arushi-codes/RP-Game/README.md

 # RP-Game
 Defeat the dragon with the various weapons provided.
+And complete the game